lightray22/andromeda-desktop-clients/README.md

 ## Doxygen

 Use the `tools/mkdocs` script from the repo root to generate documentation using Doxygen.
 It will output separately for each bin/lib subdirectory.
 This requires `doxygen` and `graphviz`.
 Use `tools/mkdocs latex` to generate LaTEX PDFs - requires `doxygen-latex`.

+## CppCheck

+Static analysis is done with the `tools/analyze` script which runs cmake and cppcheck.